hrgdavor/mi2js/random.thoughts.md

 # general
  - avoid programming inside templates (no code evaluation or property expansion)

+# cleanup
+ - remove leftovers of previous approach to inputs
+   - remove support for augmenting `<input>` fields and `<form>` elements
+   - abandon `<form>` element as it fails for nested forms (editing object graph)
+ - rethink if distinction between augmented html node and real component is needed
+   - augmented node has no other information except the node reference
+ - rethink form validation
+   - ? remove label reference and info box reference
+ - rethink validation error format
+   - for combining form default validation and custom validation after
+   - format for getting validation error from server
+   - for easier adding validation errors
+   - ? validation object with some utiliy metohds

 # event (and direction for fire)
  - Button - fire to parent (dir:down, hops:1) or (call on parent, hops:0)
  - visibility(show/hide) - fire to children to notify visibility changed (propagation based on visibility)